ROMEO Super Computer Center

-The ROMEO HPC Center – Champagne Ardenne is an HPC platform hosted by the University of Reims Champagne-Ardenne and supported by the Champagne-Ardenne Region since 2002.
+The ROMEO is the Regional High Performance Computing Center hosted by the University of Reims Champagne-Ardenne since 2002.

 As a technological platform and research center, its mission is to deliver high performance computing and Artificial Intelligence resources and expertise for both industrial and academic researchers in the region, along with an entire ecosystem of services like secured storage space, specific software and support in its usage, as well as an in-depth expertise in 3 main application domains: